kevinbaun/EventSpice/README.md

 Licensed under the 'Please give me credit as the designer and developer' code.
 Feel free to hack it up any way that works for you.

-This system uses (UserSpice) https://userspice.com/ because I'm lazy.
+This system uses (UserSpice) https://userspice.com/ because I'm lazy and it's kind of awesome.